dosterthebernese/altpilotdb/README.md

-grant all privileges on account_summaries_id_seq to tradellama; grant all privileges on security_summaries to tradellama; grant all privileges on security_summaries_id_seq to tradellama;
+grant all privileges on account_summaries_id_seq to tradellama; grant all privileges on security_summaries to tradellama; grant all privileges on security_summaries_id_seq to tradellama; grant all privileges on chains to tradellama; grant all privileges on chains_id_seq to tradellama;

 make sure this is running